6one2/StarbucksChallenge/README.md

 - date of registration
 - income

-From these observations I extracted relevant brackets for each categories and compare conversion rate for each possible groups.
+From these observations, I extracted relevant brackets for each category and compare the conversion rate for each possible group.

 Finally, I tried to improve the analysis by adding a linear regression of the amount spent once an offer is viewed by the customer to gain a better understanding of the performance of each offer (section [Model](devStarbucks.ipynb/#Model)).